ARM-software/abi-aa/vfabia64/vfabia64.rst

    type ``T(P)``.
-4. An optional ``{not}inbrach`` clause defines whether or not a vector mask parameter is added as the last input parameter of ``F``, according to the rules in table 1 in chapter 4.
+4. An optional ``{not}inbrach`` clause defines whether or not a vector mask parameter is added as the last input parameter of ``F``, according to the rules in the table in `Masking`_.
 The vector mask type is selected by building a vector of ``VLEN`` elements consisting of unsigned integers of ``NDS(f)`` bytes.
-The generation of the values in the mask parameter is described in section 4.1.
+The generation of the values in the mask parameter is described in `Advanced SIMD masking`_.

 SVE-specific rules
 ------------------